Overview

 [ Abstract Form ]

-• Please use the official name of the school as the same notation for both the registration and abstract forms.
+- Please use the official name of the school as the same notation for both the registration and abstract forms.

-• We recommend the explanatory materials such as tables, charts, photos, etc. in color.
+- We recommend that these explanatory materials such as tables, charts, photos, etc. should be in color.
+There is no limit to the number of pages for explanatory materials.

 [ Explanation of field-based subjects selection ]

-Physicsengineering technology, manufacturing, materials, construction, robot production, etc.
+Physics | engineering technology, manufacturing, materials, construction, robot production, etc. |

-Chemistryfood chemistry, pollution cleaning (chemical reactions), etc.
+Chemistry | food chemistry, pollution cleaning (chemical reactions), etc. |

-Biologymedicine, life sciences, agriculture, sports science, etc.
+Biology | medicine, life sciences, agriculture, sports science, etc. |

-global environment, astronomy, fossils, etc.
+Geology (Environment) / Disaster Prevention | global environment, astronomy, fossils, etc. |

-Mathematics/informationinformation processing, program/application development, robot control, etc.
+Mathematics/information | information processing, program/application development, robot control, etc. |

 Submission for Abstract

-• * Please be sure to register for participation before submitting your abstract
+- * Please be sure to register for participation before submitting your abstract

-• ① Click button below [Registration・Abstract Submission]
+- ① Click button below [Registration・Abstract Submission]

-• ② Login to "My Page“ with the ID and Password you set in registration
+- ② Login to "My Page“ with the ID and Password you set in registration

-• ③ Click the “Abstract: Submission/Confirm(Edit or Cancel)”button in “My page”
+- ③ Click the “Abstract: Submission/Confirm(Edit or Cancel)”button in “My page”

-• ④ Submit the abstract (up to 2 papers of abstract form + explanatory materials) both in Word format and PDF format.
+- ④ Submit the abstract (up to 2 papers of abstract form + explanatory materials) both in Word format and PDF format.

 * No files larger than 10.0 MB can be uploaded.